thegooddocsproject/templates/how-to/about-how-to.md

 How-to articles are often confused with tutorials, which is not the case as they are _problem_-oriented not _learning_-oriented.

-New users typically don't look for how-to articles when they first start using an application.
 How-to articles are used by those who have experience with the product and need a specific question answered.
+New users who want to solve a problem instantly can also benefit from how-to articles provided they are well-written and clearly state any prerequisite knowledge required to complete the how-to.

 ## Content of Your How-to Article